xRuiAlves/wvat-presentation/presentation/wvat.md

 ---
 class: list-page

-# Main challenges in development
+# Main challenges in the development

 - At first, it was quite **hard to understand the scope of the project** (mainly due to our lack of knowledge) - seriously, we had no idea what we were doing;
 - This tool (in its current state), to work properly, is **very reliable on a good internet connection**;